Artemsav/speech_recognition_bot/README.md

 python vk.py
 ```

-Example of telegram bot:
+Example of telegram bot (or you can find it here: @games_of_verbs_bot):
 ![Example](./images/demo_tg_bot.gif)

-Example of vk bot:
+Example of vk bot (or you can find it here: [vk bot of club - SZone-Online клан ГОРН](https://vk.com/club56009176), pick messages there):

 ![Example](./images/demo_vk_bot.gif)